This post may contain affiliate links. Please see my disclosure policy for details.

 They are all around 6/7hours distance of each other (depending on traffic) via the tourist buses which run daily.

-Most travel offices in Kathmandu or Pokhara will have buses which run to Chitwan and it should cost no more than $8-$15 USD (800-1500 Nepalese rupees) depending on what bus company you choose and if it includes lunch.
+Most travel offices in Kathmandu or Pokhara will have buses that run to Chitwan and it should cost no more than $8-$15 USD (800-1500 Nepalese rupees) depending on what bus company you choose and if it includes lunch.

 Blue Sky Travels, Mountain Overland and Greenline were the popular choices and recommended in Lonely Planet.